- Browse Cases

 Billboard Utilising Graffitists Against Unhealthy Promotions (BUGA UP) campaigns against tobacco advertising, Australia, 1978-1994

-In the 70s and 80s in Australia, tobacco companies had free reign to advertise in nearly all media, and tobacco advertising was a visual blight throughout public spaces.
-Worse yet, the prevailing mainstream view considered smoking to be an issue of individual behavior change rather than policy solutions.
+In the 70s and 80s in Australia, tobacco companies had free reign to advertise in nearly all media, and tobacco advertising was a visual mainstay throughout public spaces.
+In addition, the prevailing mainstream view considered smoking to be an issue of individual behavior change rather than policy solutions.
 Disillusioned by this, Professor Simon Chapman and three of his colleagues theatrically convened a public meeting in the lecture theatre of the city morgue.
 The first group that formed out of the meeting – Movement Opposed to the Promotion of Unhealthy Products (MOP UP) – went on to involve itself in the legal and medical side of fighting advertising.
-However, two individuals present, Bill Snow and Rick Bolzan, decided to take more direction action against tobacco advertising.
+However, two individuals present, Bill Snow and Rick Bolzan, decided to take more direct action against tobacco advertising.
 They founded the splinter organization Billboard Utilising Graffitists Against Unhealthy Promotions (BUGA UP), and quickly launched a ‘subvertising’ campaign against cigarette advertising.
 Subvertising—a combination of the words subvert and advertise—involves altering an advertisement to create cognitive dissonance and reveal a deeper truth.
 From October 1979 to September 1994, members cleverly ‘refaced’ (gave a new face to) tens of thousands of billboards across Australia, revised advertising slogans, and disrupted tobacco-sponsored events in order to reveal the effects of tobacco and create transparency in tobacco advertising.

 Throughout the course of the campaign, the organization avoided formalizing itself with official memberships, or written aims and principles.
 It had no written identity or phone number, although it did maintain post box addresses for receiving financial contributions to the campaign, and operated a bank account as well.
 Members typically found out about the campaign through word of mouth, and ‘joined’ by signing targeted billboard ‘subvertising’ of their own with the acronym BUGA UP.
 Although some members attested to being aware of a core of 12-20 people, no one ever knew the full extent of numbers involved.
 This loose and informal arrangement remained deliberately so for legal reasons.
 However, people involved came from many walks of life.
 As the campaign website attests: